SynapseProject/synapse.docs/docs/plans.md

 ActionGroup: {Single-node subtree of child Actions}
 Actions: {Multi-node subtree of child Actions}
 Result:
-  {runtime data}
+  {runtime data, emitted to ResultPlan}
-InstanceId: {runtime data}
+InstanceId: {runtime data, emitted to ResultPlan}
 ```

 ---

 ## ParameterInfo

 ParameterInfo blocks declare start-up configuration for Handler modules, runtime invocation data for Handler methods, and start-up configuration for SecurityContext modules.
 ParameterInfo blocks can be inherited throughout Plans, and individual ParameterInfo Value settings can be overridden locally.
+Detailed information on Handlers can be found [here](/plans/parms/detail/ "Parameters").

 |Name|Description
 |-|-